Global Internships: London, UK

 Gain first-hand knowledge, connections, and international work experience through an academic internship in London.
 On this program, you will:

-- Undertake a professional internship in your field of interest
+- Undertake a professional internship opportunity to build transferable skills in the career field of your choice

 - Earn academic credit for the internship via a ten-week online course